diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

-Amirreza managed to re-implement incremental flattening using the same technique (and to a degree, the same code) as in our previous work, and it generates all the same versions as before - plus a few more, as we now also treat irregular nesting as parallel (this also causes trouble, more on that below).
+Amirreza managed to re-implement incremental flattening using the same technique (and to a degree, the same code) as in our previous work, and it generates all the same versions as before - plus a few more, as we now also treat nonuniform nesting as parallel (this also causes trouble, more on that below).

 Incremental flattening not only discriminates based on how much parallelism is